deepkashiwa20/DeepCrowd/data_readme.md

 The maximum value for the current 0-1 normalized 4D tensor is as follows:
 * tokyo_density, tokyo_flowio, osaka_density, osaka_flowio = 2300, 1200, 1800, 770
-* The original maximum values used in our study is 23xx, 12xx, 18xx, 77x, however, according to the company policy of Yahoo Japan Corporation, only the most significant two digits can be reported here.
-Thus the reproduced results might slightly differ from the original paper.
+* The original maximum values used in our study is 23xx, 12xx, 18xx, 77x.
+* However, according to the company policy of Yahoo Japan Corporation, only the most significant two digits can be reported here.
+* Thus the reproduced results might slightly differ from the original paper.